 BTL – Bridge-Tied Load.
 See bridge, definition #2.

 buffer – (1) A temporary storage place in a computer for data waiting to be sent to a device.
 It is used to compensate for differences in the rate of flow of data between various components in a computer system.
-(2) A buffer amplifier.
+(2) To temporarily store data that is being sent to a device.
+(3) A buffer amplifier.

 buffer amplifier – a circuit that converts a signal from one impedance to another.
 There are two types of buffer amplifiers: the voltage buffer, which converts the signal from high impedance to low impedance, and the current buffer, which converts a signal from low impedance to high impedance.
 Also called a buffer circuit or simply a buffer.